 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE POLICY FOR MORE INFO.

 Many people unknowingly suffer from food sensitivities.
 Migraines, GERD, depression, Fibromyalgia, bloating, coughing, fatigue.
-Does this sound familiar?
-Then the MRT could be for you!
+Do you have any of these symptoms?
+Then the MRT food sensitivity test could be for you!

 What are food sensitivities?

 There is a lot of confusion about food sensitivities, food allergies, and food intolerances, since many times these terms are used interchangeably.
 Allergies, sensitivities, and intolerances are all completely different from one another.
 Each is distinct in its cause, symptoms, and types of tests used to detect them.

 According to Oxford Biomedical Technologies, a food sensitivity is a complex non-allergic immune reaction.
 When a reactive food is consumed, white blood cells release mediators like cytokines, prostaglandins, and leukotrienes.
 These chemical mediators are proinflammatory and may cause pain; they are directly to blame for immune reaction in food sensitivity.
 This is not the same for physiology of an allergic reaction and allergy tests cannot detect a food intolerance or sensitivity.

 What is a food allergy?